Tag: meltdown

 I coped on the show but I feel feel crap

-So, how the show worked was that we briefly discussed a subject when the music was playing and then repeated the same thing but in a more animated way when we were live.
+So, how the radio show worked was that we briefly discussed a subject when the music was playing and then repeated the same thing but in a more animated way when we were live.
 It looked like masking to me.
-It’s very funny because if I didn’t know much about autism I’d assume this is what…
+It’s very funny because if I didn’t know much about autism I’d assume this is…

 -